 Find great examples, unique ideas, and every answer you need to uncover and deliver that perfect apology™.

-By delivering an effective apology you inevitably gain respect from friends and colleagues and significantly reduce any, or even all, of the damage done.
+By delivering an effective apology you inevitably gain respect from friends, family, lovers & colleagues and significantly reduce any, or even all, of the damage done.

-Apologizing is both an art AND a science; truly thoughtful apologies rebuild relationships, but a careless, rushed or thoughtless I'm sorry will do more harm than good!
+Apologizing is both an art AND a science; truly thoughtful apologies rebuild relationships, while a careless, rushed or thoughtless "I'm sorry" can do more harm than good!

 IT'S ALL HERE—How-Tos & Guides for both written and verbal apologies, business apology strategies & research, and hundreds of personal apology letters to inspire you.
 You can even post your own apology right here on the site.

 Asking for forgiveness requires a little more time and effort than uttering a few simple words—the key to success is to ask in the right way and at the right time through a well-crafted apology letter or a heartfelt verbal apology.

 So... are you in the doghouse?
 Is a loved one giving you the look?
 Are you getting the silent treatment?
 Did you forget an important date?
 Did you hurt or betray someone?
 Are police officers knocking at your door?

 Are you in trouble at work?
 Do you need to apologize to your boss?
 Are you trying to craft the perfect business apology letter?
 Are your customers looking to your competitors for help?
 Did you forget an important meeting?
 Have you let down your staff?